daniele-athome/roborock-v1-dustbin/README.md

 Roborock Dustbin
 ================

-Xiaomi Roborock 1st generation vacuum robot (`rockrobo.vacuum.v1`) [doesn't publish dustbin state](https://github.com/Hypfer/Valetudo/issues/1269#issuecomment-989857760) through its API.
+Xiaomi Roborock 1st generation vacuum robots (`rockrobo.vacuum.v1`) don't publish dustbin state through their API.

 This shell script will watch a log file written by one of the original firmware processes for a special string that can tell us when the dustbin is removed and put back into place.
 It will then publish a message to the standard Valetudo